Residential Treatment Center Ohio:

-In some cases, residential programs can help treatment providers have a more comprehensive view of the individual’s symptoms, which can lead to a more accurate determination of an their diagnosis.
+In most cases, residential programs help treatment providers have a more comprehensive view of the participant’s symptoms, leading to a more accurate diagnosis and treatment plan to encourage long-term sobriety.

 Is Residential Treatment Considered Inpatient or Outpatient?

 Residential treatment is considered inpatient treatment.
-While the overall goal of inpatient and outpatient treatment is to help individuals receive the tools they need to live a healthy, sober life, there are distinct differences between the two.
+While the overall goal of inpatient and outpatient treatment is to help individuals receive the tools they need to recover from substance use disorder, there are distinct differences between the two.

-Inpatient rehab (residential treatment) is much more intensive than outpatient, providing 24/7 care and eliminating almost all outside distractions, enabling the individual to focus solely on recovery.
+Inpatient rehab (residential treatment) is far more intensive than outpatient rehab, as it provides 24/7 care while eliminating almost all outside distractions, enabling the participant to focus solely on recovery.
 Inpatient rehab typically lasts 1 to 6 months, depending on the needs of the individual.